by Abby Miller 42Fifty Staff Writer

 Even then, no presentation is perfect.

 “I think my presentation could have been a lot better,” O’Connell admits.
 “I was rushed.
 I had a little too much in my presentation . . . and that was rough.”

 With a heavy workload comes an equal amount of payoff.
 Students next year should be prepared for a rigorous course.

 “Keep on top of it,” O’Connell recommends.
 “And pick something you like, because you spend a whole year on this question, you don’t want to end up hating it by the end.”

 AP Research is recommended because of how many choice it give students.
 Although work heavy, it should have more appeal to the students as they become invested in their personal topics.

 “Expect to study something you truly have an interest in,” Lavelle adds.

 The AP Research students overall seem to have gotten out of the course what they put in.

-“I think [AP Research] has given me a solid ground to stand on when looking at how you go about researching things, how you come up with your own ideas and how to put your mind to something and work on it for a full year,” O’Connell says.
+“I think has given me a solid ground to stand on when looking at how you go about researching things, how you come up with your own ideas and how to put your mind to something and work on it for a full year,” O’Connell says.